k-b-e-m/SWEA/3. Variability Management/3-1-2 process.md

 # Principles for flexible design
  **From the design patterns book**
+## 3. Consider what should be variable in your design ( or: Encapsulate the behaviour that varies.)
+**I identify some behaviour that is likely to change**
 ## 1. Program to an interface, not an implementation
 **I stated a well defined responsibility that covers this behaviour and expressed it in an interface**